anilkapooruahh/web-scraping/README.md

 Scrapes indeed for jobs matching the fields you input.

 ## How to use:
+- Run `git clone https://github.com/anilkapooruahh/web-scraping.git` in the terminal
+- Run `cd web-scraping`
-- Run `pip install -r /requirements.txt` in the terminal to install the required dependencies
+- Run `pip install -r requirements.txt` in the terminal to install the required dependencies

 - Then type in `python main.py` for the program to start